New Bathroom Cost

 Quality of Finish

-The more basic the items you are looking to include in your new bathroom, the lower the overall cost will be, but you will have to take in to account the quality and how long these items will last.
+The more basic the items you are looking to include in your new bathroom, the lower the overall cost will be, but you will have to take into account the quality and how long these items will last.

 Bathroom installation cost 2

-Quality of Bathroom Suite
+Functionality of Bathroom Suite

-There are thousands of bathrooms suites on the market, which is great news as there is something for everyone, but how specific do you want to be?
+There are thousands of bathroom suites on the market, which is great news as there is something for everyone, but how specific do you want to be?
 For some people, price is more important than the style, aesthetic or extra functions that a suite may have.

 Bathroom installation cost 3